 We’re dedicated to providing objective legislative analysis

-A team of analytic staff at the University of California, Berkeley works with a task force of faculty from several campuses of the University of California, as well as actuarial consultants to complete each analysis during a 60-day period, usually before the Legislature begins formal consideration of a mandate bill.
+A team of analytic staff at the University of California, Berkeley works with a task force of faculty and researchers from several campuses of the University of California, as well as actuarial consultants to complete each analysis during a 60-day period, usually before the Legislature begins formal consideration of a mandate bill.
 A strict conflict of interest policy ensures that the analyses are undertaken without financial or other interests that could bias the results.

 How you can submit information